sailajakommineni/bevel/docs/source/faq.md

 Hyperledger Bevel provisions its **unique values** to the developer that s/he now has an opportunity to learn how different sets of cutting-edge technologies leveraged in this repository are combined in use such as reusable architecture patterns, reusable assets including APIs or microservices design.
 The architecture design in this repository has been fully tested and demonstrated as a high-quality one known for a fact that it has been being improved continuously through the technical experts' rich experiences.
 The developer could try to use this repository to set up a small-size DLT/Blockchain network to see how it works and gradually pick up new skills across Blockchain, DevOps, etc.

 Furthermore, the developer could even show the maturity of skills to contribute back to this project.
-Contributions can include but not limited to (1) suggest or add new functionalities (2) fix various bugs and (3) organize hackthon or developer events for Hyperledger Bevel in the future.
+Contributions can include but not limited to (1) suggest or add new functionalities (2) fix various bugs and (3) organize hackathon or developer events for Hyperledger Bevel in the future.

 ### What is Hyperledger Bevel and how could it help me?
 In simple words, Hyperledger Bevel works as an accelerator to help organizations set up a production-scale DLT network (currently supports Corda, Fabric, Indy, Besu and Quorum) with a single network.yaml file used for [Fabric](./operations/fabric_networkyaml.md) or [Corda](./operations/corda_networkyaml.md) or [Quorum](./operations/quorum_networkyaml.md) to be configured in this project.
 It can work in managed Kubernetes Clusters which has been fully tested in AWS Elastic Kubernetes Services (EKS), and should also work in a non-managed Kubernetes Cluster in theory.
 For detailed information, please see the [Welcome page](index).

 ### How do I find more about Hyperledger Bevel?
 Normally, when a user sees information in this section, it means that s/he has already known the existence of Hyperledger Bevel project, at least this readthedocs website.
 Basically, this website provisions a high-level background information of how to use Hyperledger Bevel GitHub repository.
 For detailed step-by-step instructions, one should go to Hyperledger Bevel's GitHub repository and find the readme files for a further reading.
-Upon finishing reading the tutorials in this website, one should be able to analyse whether Hyperledger Bevel would be the right solution in your case and reach a decision to use it or not.
+Upon finishing reading the tutorials in this website, one should be able to analyze whether Hyperledger Bevel would be the right solution in your case and reach a decision to use it or not.

 ### How much would Hyperledger Bevel cost?
 How much would it cost to run Hyperledger Bevel on a cloud platform?
 As an open source repository, there will be no cost at all to use Hyperledger Bevel.
 However, by running Hyperledger Bevel repository on a cloud platform, there might be cost by using a cloud platform and it will depend on which cloud services you are going to use.